reubenstr/metaphasic-blog/_posts/thermixels.md

 ![thermixels leptop camera](/assets/blog/thermixels/thermixels-leptop-camera.jpg)

 A Flir Lepton 3.5 thermal camera with 160x120 pixel resolution is used to capture images of the thermixel array.
+The Lepton is installed on a [PureThermal Breakout Board](https://groupgets.com/products/purethermal-3) by GroupGets.
+The firmware on the breakout board required modification because it did not output the data over UART only USB.
+(Git link at bottom of page)

 ![thermixels display](/assets/blog/thermixels/thermixels-display.jpg)